3rd Edition of the TUM Blockchain&Cybersecurity Salon

 - TUM-IAS Institute of Advance Studies

-Preliminary Program
+Program

 Topic: Privacy and Security in the Blockchain Technologies

-Session Chair: Georg Carle
+Chair: Georg Carle (TUM)

-- Daniel Hugenroth (University of Cambridge): Sloth: Key Stretching and Deniable Encryption using Secure Elements on Smartphones
+- Daniel Hugenroth (University of Cambridge): Sloth: Key Stretching and Deniable Encryption using Secure

 - Marti Gorny (NP Labs): Programmable Privacy: Are we Stuck?